University of Tokyo fires associate professor over anti-Chinese Twitter posts | The Japan Times

 The University of Tokyo dismissed a 32-year-old associate professor on Wednesday for a series of anti-Chinese comments he made on Twitter late last year.

-Shohei Osawa, an artificial intelligence researcher, “grossly damaged the honor and reputation” of the state-run university, it said in a statement.
-Osawa tweeted the same day that his dismissal is “unfair” and the university is “wrong in making light of Japan’s AI technology development while valuing the diversity of various Asian countries.”
+Shohei Ohsawa, an artificial intelligence researcher, “grossly damaged the honor and reputation” of the state-run university, it said in a statement.
+Osawa tweeted the same day that his dismissal was “unfair” and that the university was “wrong in making light of Japan’s AI technology development while valuing the diversity of various Asian countries.”

-Between November and December, Osawa made the controversial comments while introducing himself as the university’s “youngest associate professor” in his Twitter profile, including that Daisy, an AI technology firm he runs, “will not hire Chinese.”
+Osawa made the controversial comments between November and December, describing himself as the university’s “youngest associate professor” in his Twitter profile, and stating that Daisy, an AI technology firm he runs, “will not hire Chinese.”

 “I will not bother to hold an interview if (I learn the applicant is) Chinese.
 I will eliminate the applicant in document screening,” he tweeted, adding, “Workers with low performance levels deserve to be discriminated against in the context of capitalism.”

-Osawa also wrote that the university is “controlled by the authoritarian Chinese Communist Party.”
+Osawa also wrote that the university was “controlled by the authoritarian Chinese Communist Party.”

 While he apologized for the comments in another tweet, he explained that Daisy’s employment policy was “a result of ‘overlearning’ by AI which excessively adapted itself to limited data.”